UWPCE-PythonCert/PythonCertDevel/source/modules/Testing.rst

 http://pytest.org/latest/getting-started.html#getstarted

-It will run ``unittest`` tests for you, so an be used as a test runner.
+It will run ``unittest`` tests for you, so can be used as a test runner.

 But in addition to finding and running tests, it makes writing tests simple, and provides a bunch of nifty utilities to support more complex testing.